 “Well, he was kind of creepy, and one of his eyes, had, what d’you call it, when it keeps flinching?”

 “Yes, that’s right.
-So he said he needed help, a boy had got burnt cooking sausages, and the others were squeamish, that’s what he said anyway.
-In the end Tammy went with him, we weren’t happy, but he said he’d look after her.
+So he said he needed help, a boy had gotten burnt cooking sausages, and the others were squeamish, that’s what he said anyway.
+In the end, Tammy went with him.
+We weren’t happy, but he said he’d look after her.
 He said his name was John but to call him ‘Mac.’ ”

 “What happened then?” asked Trudy.

 “Well, we cooked some food, bacon and egg I think, and then played cards.
 Tammy still wasn’t back.
 Then Tim found a bottle of whisky, can you believe?!
 He said it was nice with water.
 Before we knew it we were halfway through the bottle and onto strip poker!”

 “Exactly, this is why I don’t want Sally going to a caravan!”

 “You haven’t heard the half of it,” I replied.
 “Well, we were all more or less down to our underwear when the whisky and all that walking hit home.
 We just wanted to go to bed!”